smguilia/overview-1/ui.md

 ## Transitioning to the {{site.data.keyword.cloud_notm}} experience
 {: #redirect-cloud}

 As part of the migration from SoftLayer to {{site.data.keyword.cloud_notm}}, get familiar with the {{site.data.keyword.cloud_notm}} console, which you use to manage both your platform and infrastructure resources.
-We're currently in the process of linking all SoftLayer and {{site.data.keyword.cloud_notm}} accounts.
+We're currently linking all SoftLayer and {{site.data.keyword.cloud_notm}} accounts.
 Therefore, your account might not have access yet.
 As soon as it does, you can check out the new experience.

 The formerly named SoftLayer is now called {{site.data.keyword.cloud_notm}} classic infrastructure.
 {: note}